 It’s 2020, and the term “employee advocacy” is used now more than ever when it comes to online marketing strategies.
-And in light of the recent health crisis, with so many employees working from home and marketing budgets being drastically cut, finding ways to encourage the workforce to use their social media presence to promote brand awareness and company insights is absolutely crucial.
+And the numbers prove the impact of employee advocacy.
+In light of the recent health crisis, with so many employees working from home and marketing budgets being drastically cut, finding ways to encourage the workforce to use their social media presence to promote brand awareness and company insights is absolutely crucial.
 As noted in Forbes, studies have shown social media engagement has increased by 61% since the crisis began.
 Employee advocacy is an obvious solution.

 Table of Contents:

 So what exactly is the employee advocacy definition?

 It’s no secret that employees are the most crucial resource at any given company.
 But what is often overlooked is that they can also be a brand’s most powerful ambassadors.
 Simply by using their own enthusiasm and influence to spread awareness across their social networks.

 “Employee advocacy” has been a hot topic as of late, and with good reason—it’s seen as an essential part of any marketing platform in the digital era.
 But what is it, exactly?
 What is the employee advocacy definition?

 Essentially, employee advocacy is what happens when employees use their own social networks or other information channels to promote their company.
 By sharing the right content, liking updates, and even creating company-related content of their own, they spread positive brand awareness and become online ambassadors of the brand.
 Because this word-of-mouth publicity is more authentic and organic, potential consumers tend to trust it more.
 After all, wouldn’t you trust a friend’s recommendation far more than an advertisement you saw online?

 And Don’t Forget Social Media Reach…